pnlnum/pnl/README.md

         # For every target, add
         target_link_libraries(my_target pnl)
         # On Windows, to ensure all the dll's are copied next to the executable
+        # (on other platforms, add_pnl_postbuild does nothing).
         add_pnl_postbuild(my_target)

 #### Under Windows